antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 *References*
 *

-* Directly link to the chromatin modification data from TF's that were found to be specific (MEOX?)
+* Directly link to the chromatin modification data from TF's that were found to be specific (MEOX)
 * Try different TF's and have them explain the difference

 Suggesting therapy